Chronic Pain Relief

 Physical therapists are highly-trained movement experts who can diagnose physical problems and any underlying structural causes surrounding those problems.
 They conduct thorough physical evaluations with each of their patients, analyze weak areas of the body, focus on places with limited range of motion, and look for any imbalances in gait or standing.
 All of this helps them identify the underlying causes of your chronic pain.

 Once the evaluation is complete, your physical therapist will create a treatment plan unique to your specific needs.
 This may include targeted exercise to increase strength, stretching to improve balance, or manual therapy to relieve pain, decrease scar tissue, and improve movement.
 Your treatment plan will incorporate in-clinic treatments, as well as at-home treatments to ensure that you are remaining healthy and active at all times.
-If you are interested in relieving your chronic pain through physical therapy, Contact Us Today at Uniontown, OH Center.
+If you are interested in relieving your chronic pain through physical therapy, Contact Us Today at our Fairlawn, OH Center or Uniontown, OH Center.
 Any of our dedicated physical therapists would be happy to meet with you and get you started on the right track toward long-lasting pain relief.